Nanny McPhee: Plot

 Desperate, Cedric turns to Mrs Selma Quickly, an unpleasant widow.
 The children assume from reading fairy tales that all stepmothers are terrible women who treat their stepchildren like slaves; together, they sabotage Mrs Quickly's visit, and she leaves, angry at Cedric.
 After the financial rationale for the marriage is explained to the children, they realise their mistake; the children appease Mrs Quickly by confessing they were to blame for ruining her visit.
 Mrs Quickly, intrigued when she hears about Adelaide's wealth and status, reconciles with Cedric and agrees to marry him.

-However, at the garish wedding, Mrs Quickly begins to show her true colours as a potentially wicked stepmother as the children originally predicted.
-She steals and breaks baby Aggie's beloved rattle, which was an heirloom inherited from their late mother.
-During the ceremony the children pretend there are bees and start a food fight with the other guests using the banquet pastries.
+However, at the garish wedding, Mrs Quickly begins to show her true colours as a potentially wicked stepmother, as the children originally feared.
+She breaks Aggie's beloved rattle, which was an heirloom inherited from their late mother.
+During the ceremony, the children pretend there are bees and start a food fight with the other guests using the banquet pastries.
 Cedric swiftly understands his children do not like the bride and, recognising that she is not right for him or his children, joins in the commotion himself.
 Mrs Quickly calls off the marriage and storms off in anger.

-When it seems that Adelaide's marriage deadline is missed, and that she would withdraw her financial support from the family, Lily suggests Cedric should marry Evangeline; the other children reveal to Adelaide that she is not, in fact, their sister.
-Evangeline and Cedric resist at first, but then realise their true feelings for each other and agree to marry, satisfying Adelaide's conditions for maintaining her financial support but causing her to faint from shock that Cedric is marrying a scullery maid.
+When it seems that Adelaide's marriage deadline is missed, and that she would discontinue her financial support for the family, Lily suggests Cedric should marry Evangeline; the other children reveal to Adelaide that she is not, in fact, their sister.
+Evangeline and Cedric resist at first, but then realise their true feelings for each other and agree to marry, satisfying Adelaide's conditions for maintaining her financial support but causing her to faint from shock upon realising that Cedric is marrying a scullery maid.

-Nanny McPhee, now fully transformed into a beautiful woman, magically makes it snow in August, a reference to Mrs Blatherwick's comment from earlier, which turns the gaudy Quickly wedding scene into a beautiful winter wedding and she changes Evangeline's clothes into a wedding dress.
-After restoring Aggie's rattle, she then leaves surreptitiously, in accordance with what she told the children on her first night: "When you need me, but do not want me, then I must stay.
+Nanny McPhee, now fully transformed into a beautiful woman, magically makes it snow in August (referencing Mrs Blatherwick's earlier comment), which turns the gaudy Quickly wedding scene into a beautiful winter wedding, and changes Evangeline's clothes into a wedding dress; the children happily accept Evangeline as their stepmother.
+After restoring Aggie's rattle, Nanny McPhee then leaves surreptitiously, in accordance with what she told the children on her first night: "When you need me, but do not want me, then I must stay.
 When you want me, but no longer need me, then I have to go."